Biodynamic Massage

 Why do you use a stethoscope?

-We use a stethoscope in Biodynamic Massage to listen to the sounds of peristalsis in the gut whilst we are working together.
+We use a stethoscope in Biodynamic Massage to listen to the sounds of peristalsis whilst we are working together.
 This may sound strange at first but soon the sounds become familiar.
-As we work with the body charge and tension are released through the gut.
-Listening to the sounds helps me understand what process you may be going through.
+As we work with the body charge and tension are released and it’s amazing that you can hear this in the body.
+Listening to the sounds helps me - and you - understand what process you may be going through.
 You may hear all sorts of sounds as the weeks and massages progress and it can be another amazing way to come into contact with yourself.
 Sometimes the sounds may not mean very much, sometimes they will be very quiet and at other times they are quite loud.
 It is just another way to be curious about the body and your experience.

 Where will I go?